Access4all/adg/pages/introduction/privacy-policy/README.md

 ## Cookies

 We use cookies (small data files transferred onto computers or devices by sites) for record-keeping purposes and to enhance functionality on our site.
-You may deactiva
+You may deactivate this tracking by deselecting the checkbox below.

 ## Opt-out of website tracking